openstack/openstack-manuals/doc/install-guide/source/debconf/debconf-dbconfig-common.rst

 The Identity service is installed with MySQL as the database back end, ``keystonedb`` as database name, and the localhost socket file.
-The corresponding DNS will then be:
+The corresponding DSN (Database Source Name) will then be:

 .. code-block:: ini